How Much Does Engineered Hardwood Flooring Cost in 2025?

 Basic Engineered Wood

-The simplest and cheapest engineered planks cost about $3 to $9 per square foot.
+The simplest and least expensive engineered planks cost about $5 to $9 per square foot.
 They usually feature three core layers topped by a 1/16- to 1/12-inch-thick veneer.
 This is the average type of engineered hardwood floor installed by homeowners, with all the benefits you’d expect: increased stability, resistance to changes in humidity, and installations below ground level.

 Mid-Grade Engineered Wood